alexkuz/react-json-tree/README.md

 - `shouldExpandNode: function(keyName, data, level)` - determines if node should be expanded (root is expanded by default)
 - `hideRoot: Boolean` - if `true`, the root node is hidden.
 - `sortObjectKeys: Boolean | function(a, b)` - sorts object keys with compare function (optional).
 Isn't applied to iterable maps like `Immutable.Map`.
+- `onNodeExpansionChanged: function(keyName, data, level, expanded)` - invoked when a node is expanded or collapsed.

 ### Credits